 Cultural Issues in Parenting

 Children enter foster care with their own cultural background, which influences their behavior, beliefs, and world view.
-Children benefit when foster parents respect and are supportive of their cultural differences.
-This class examines how parents can support children’s cultural development at various ages and offers suggestions for coping with insensitive or hurtful episodes at school and in the community.
+Children benefit when foster parents respect and are supportive of their cultural differences, including differences in customs, sexual orientation, and gender identity.
+This class examines how parents can support children's cultural development at various ages and offers suggestions for coping with insensitive or hurtful episodes at school and in the community.

 At the end of this course, you will be able to: